Nickflanagn24/bookstore/Testing.md

 Several optimisations were implemented to address issues identified by Lighthouse:

 1. **Image Optimisation**:
-   - Converted book cover images to WebP format for improved compression
    - Implemented proper sizing and responsive images for different screen sizes
    - Added width and height attributes to prevent layout shifts